redkite-labs/redkitecms-docs/book/environments.rst

     Devs environments simply enable the debug for the environment they inherit.

-These environments have been implemented to keep completely separated the backend editor from the production environment.
+These environments have been implemented to completely separate the backend editor from the production environment.

-In fact, all the changes you made in the application backend, are not deployed to production environment until you explicitly do that operation.
+In fact, all the changes you make in the application backend are not deployed to the production environment until you explicitly execute that operation.

 Let's explain those environments in detail.

 RedKite CMS editor environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **rkcms front controller** handles the environment where RedKite CMS
+The **rkcms front controller** handles the environment where the RedKite CMS
-lives, so to edit your website you must use it as follows:
+lives.
+So, to edit your website you would use it as follows:

 .. code:: text